Last updated on December 14th, 2018

 - Aluminum paints

-- Anti-fouling paints to slow the growth of barnacles, algae, and marine creatures; and corrosion of boat hulls
+- Anti-fouling paints (these slow the growth of barnacles, algae, and marine creatures on boats)

 - Ceramic paints